replicatedhq/kots.io/content/kotsadm/registries/self-hosted-registry.md

 When authenticating to the registry, credentials with `push` permissions are required.

 A single Kots application expects to use a single “namespace” in the Docker image registry.

 The namespace name can be any valid URL-safe string, supplied at installation time.
-Keep in mind that registries typically expect namespace to exist before any images can be pushed into it. lso, ECR does not use namespaces.
+Keep in mind that a registry typically expects the namespace to exist before any images can be pushed into it.

+NOTE: ECR does not use namespaces.

 Kots has been tested for compatibility with the following registries: